 Stimulants are the most common ADHD medications, but they don’t work for everyone.
 Non-stimulants have fewer side effects but take longer to work.
 Making certain lifestyle changes may also help reduce symptoms.

-Attention deficit hyperactivity disorder (ADHD) is a mental issue.
-It causes a range of symptoms.
-These include:
+Attention deficit hyperactivity disorder (ADHD) is a mental health disorder that causes a range of symptoms.

-Many brand-name stimulants are now only available as generic versions.
-This is because some health insurance companies will only pay for the generics.
-They tend to cost less.
+Many brand-name stimulants are now only available as generic versions, which cost less and may be preferred by some insurance companies.
 However, other drugs are only available as brand-name products.

 - Adderall XR (generic available)

 - ProCentra (generic available)

 Methamphetamine is related to ephedrine and amphetamine.
 It also works by stimulating the CNS.

 It’s not known exactly how this drug works to help ADHD symptoms.
 Like other stimulants, methamphetamine may increase the amounts of hormones like dopamine and norepinephrine in your brain.

 It can reduce your appetite and increase your blood pressure.
 This drug comes as an oral tablet taken once or twice per day.